Metropolitan Borough of Poplar

 Poplar was a local government district in the metropolitan area of London, England.
 It was formed as a district of the Metropolis in 1855 and became a metropolitan borough in the County of London in 1900.
 It comprised Poplar, Millwall, Bromley-by-Bow and Bow as well as Old Ford, Fish Island and Cubitt Town.

 Formation and boundaries

 Old Boundary Marker on Three Colt Street.

-The borough formed part of the then London suburbs and was bordered by the metropolitan boroughs of Hackney, Stepney, and Bethnal Green to the west and north, and the county borough of West Ham, then in Essex, to the east.
+The borough formed part of the then London suburbs and was bordered by the metropolitan boroughs of Hackney to the north, Stepney and Bethnal Green to the west, and the county borough of West Ham, then in Essex, to the east.
 To the south, the River Thames formed borders with the metropolitan boroughs of Bermondsey, Deptford and Greenwich.

 It was formed from three civil parishes: St Mary Stratford-le-Bow, St Leonard Bromley and All Saints Poplar.
 In 1907, these three were combined into a single civil parish called Poplar Borough, which was conterminous with the metropolitan borough.
 In 1965, the parish and borough were abolished, with their former areas becoming part of the newly formed London Borough of Tower Hamlets.

 It included the districts of (from north to south):